 Pasadena’s Mayor’s Annual Holiday Tree Lighting Ceremony is the city’s signature civic kickoff to the holiday season.
 Held at the grand plaza in front of historic Pasadena City Hall on a Friday in early December, it draws families from across the San Gabriel Valley to a warm, free community evening.

-Festivities begin at 5 p.m. with local singers and dancers taking the stage, kids’ crafts provided by the Armory Center for the Arts, light refreshments, and a special appearance by Santa Claus.
+Festivities begin in the late afternoon with local singers and dancers taking the stage, kids’ crafts provided by the Armory Center for the Arts, light refreshments, and a special appearance by Santa Claus.
 A festive photo stop and family-friendly seasonal music build the energy.
-At 6 p.m. the Mayor lights the city’s official Christmas tree, signaling the start of the holiday season for Pasadena.
+As evening falls, the Mayor lights the city’s official Christmas tree, signaling the start of the holiday season for Pasadena.

 Pasadena firefighters are on hand collecting donations for the annual Spark of Love Toy Drive — new unwrapped toys, sports equipment, and gift cards welcomed but never required.